Meal

-A meal is an eating occasion that takes place at a certain time and includes consumption of food.
-The names used for specific meals in English vary, depending on the speaker's culture, the time of day, or the size of the meal.
+A meal is an occasion that takes place at a certain time and includes consumption of food.
+The English names used for specific meals vary, depending on the speaker's culture, the time of day, or the size of the meal.
+A meal is different from a snack in that meals are generally larger, more varied, and more filling.

-Although they can be eaten anywhere, meals typically take place in homes, restaurants, and cafeterias.
+Though they can be eaten anywhere, meals usually take place in homes, restaurants, and cafeterias.
 Regular meals occur on a daily basis, typically several times a day.
-Special meals are usually held in conjunction with such occasions as birthdays, weddings, anniversaries, and holidays.
-A meal is different from a snack in that meals are generally larger, more varied, and more filling than snacks.
+Special meals are normally held in conjunction with celebratory or momentous occasions such as birthdays, weddings, anniversaries, funerals, and holidays.

 The type of food that is served or consumed at any given time depends on regional customs.
-Three main meals are often eaten in the morning, early afternoon, and evening in most modern civilizations.
-Further, the names of meals are often interchangeable by custom as well.
-Some serve dinner as the main meal at midday, with supper as the late afternoon/early evening meal; while others may call their midday meal lunch and their early evening meal supper or dinner.
-Except for "breakfast", these names can vary from region to region or even from family to family.
+Three main meals are typically eaten in the morning, early afternoon, and evening in most civilizations.
+Furthermore, the names of meals are often interchangeable by custom as well.
+Some serve dinner as the main meal at midday, with supper as the late afternoon/early evening meal, while others may call their midday meal lunch and their early evening meal supper or dinner.
+Except for breakfast, these names can vary from region to region or even from family to family.

 Breakfast

 Breakfast is the first meal of a day, most often eaten in the early morning before undertaking the day's work.
 Some believe it to be the most important meal of the day.
 The word breakfast literally refers to breaking the fasting period of the prior night.

-Breakfast foods vary widely from place to place, but often include carbohydrates such as grains or cereals, fruit, vegetables, protein foods like eggs, meat or fish, and beverages such as tea, coffee, milk, or fruit juice, juices often taken first of all.
+Breakfast foods vary widely from place to place, but often include carbohydrates such as grains or cereals, fruit, vegetables, protein foods like eggs, meat or fish, and beverages such as tea, coffee, milk, or fruit juice.
 Coffee, milk, tea, juice, breakfast cereals, pancakes, waffles, sausages, French toast, bacon, sweetened breads, fresh fruits, vegetables, eggs, baked beans, muffins, crumpets and toast with butter, margarine, jam or marmalade are common examples of Western breakfast foods, though a large range of preparations and ingredients are associated with breakfast globally.